yuehanwang17mcp/big-data-spring2018/week-03/WS02_pandas_intro.md

 df.shape
 ```

-We lost a some rows, but we're still left with 1,069,177: not too shabby!
+We lost a some rows (on the order of 50,000), but we're still left with 1,320,179... not too shabby!

 ## Exporting Data